It’s never too early to start thinking about what to change in your life next year.

 But seriously, why not “sandwich” the least savory part of your day between things you enjoy?
 Cram that dreaded cube job between your fun side projects in the early AM, and then unwind when you get home.

-- Posting every Monday and Thursday on a consistent basis.
+- Posting every Monday and Thursday consistently.
 Whoopsie!
-It hasn’t been a strong showing in December for ol’ Cubert.
-I’ve had so many self-inflicted technology issues, it’s been like death by a thousand corrupted-files.
-I’ll insert a little 2018 resolution here: No more F’ing with a stable blog, just to chip a few milliseconds off of page load times.
+It hasn’t been a strong showing in December for Cubert.
+I’ve had so many self-inflicted technology issues, it’s been like death by a thousand corrupted files.
+I’ll insert a little 2018 resolution here: No more messing around with a stable blog, just to chip a few milliseconds off of page load times.

 - Riding my bike to work.
 There’s simply no excuse not to.
 With decent weather, Google Maps, and a locker room at work, it’s a tailor-made situation.
 The trick for me is to take advantage of opportunities the three days a week I’m not dropping off the kiddos at pre-school.

-- Social Media hath not no damn hold over thyself.
-Facebook?
+- Social Media umm… Facebook?
 Nope.
 LinkedIn?
 Nope.
 Twitter?
 Only spot checks from the desktop when blogging.
 I haven’t gone so far as to remove Safari from my iPhone.
 I need that to make sure my site hasn’t taken a dump with all the messing I’ve done to it lately.
 I’m really satisfied with how this has gone for me.
 One less big, fat non-productive distraction in my life.
-Thou can do it tooeth!!!
+Thou can do it too!

 - Paying off that mortgage.
 Oh yeah.
 That mortgage thing I wrote about earlier this summer.
 Seems I got distracted when a little Airbnb opportunity came along and subsumed over $30K of my emergency fund (home equity line of credit.)
 To be fair, and in sticking with the “chip away” approach, we did manage to cut the outstanding balance from $177K down to $118K before the Airbnb came into the picture.
 In 2018, we’ll be back on this horse.
 After the HELOC is paid off first though.

 I think I’ve got a pretty good handle on 2018.
 Nothing too onerous.
 Very achievable.
-Will I hit them all 100%?
+Could I hit them all 100%?
 Probably not, but I think I’ll come close.
-You better believe I’ll scour for coupons to help us get into some really nice plays at the Guthrie next year.
+You better believe I’ll scour for coupons to help us get into some nice plays at the Guthrie next year.

 We might even check out some live jazz at the Dakota.
 I just need to convince Mrs. Cubert that jazz isn’t just for really old people.